CHRISTOPHER GINO DEAN

-A writer and musician for as long as I can remember – I use songwriting as a way to understand who I is as a husband and father.
-The transparency in my music and honesty in my lyrics allows the listener a window into my life, as my songs reflect life’s struggles and redemption.
+A writer and musician for as long as I can remember – I use songwriting as a way to understand who I am as a husband and father.

 On an average day, I am trying to find a new way to be creative.
 Growing up, I wanted to be any of the following: a painter, a novelist, a poet, a musician and a baseball player.
 Now well into my 30’s, I’ve somehow managed to put all of those passions to work in my professional career as a graphic designer and a songwriter (except the baseball part).